hanzhangyu/rc-print/README.md

 # rc-print

-Create a `iframe` or `new window`print a part of page what you want.
+Create a `iframe` or `new window` to print a part of page what you want.
 Considering the [a-x-/react-easy-print](https://github.com/a-x-/react-easy-print) if you don`t like to use these two methods

 > travis is comming soon